vizui/designpatterns/docs/content/patterns/components/tooltips.md

 ---

 [pattern]
-### Overview
+<h3>Tooltips</h3>

+#### Purpose
+Users need additional, potentially optional information on demand.

+#### Description
+Tooltips provide information when an element is hovered over.

 Use tooltips for providing information that does not need to be visible at all times, such as:
 - Icon descriptions
 - Term definitions
 - Expanding shortened date/time stamps
 - Brief help/info text

-Other characteristics:
-- Tooltips cannot be interacted with.
+#### Basic functionality
+- Tooltips are attached to an element, and appear when the element is hovered over
-- The show and hide delays of a tooltip may vary depending on the need, but the default is 200ms to show and 0ms to hide.
+- The show and hide delays of a tooltip may vary depending on the need, but the default is 200ms to show and 0ms to hide
+- Tooltips cannot be interacted with

 [preview]